Use the VoiceOver gestures rotor on Mac

 If you use VoiceOver gestures, you can use the gestures rotor to navigate.
 The gestures rotor is like a virtual dial you turn to change how you navigate, based on the current context.

 When you browse webpages, the settings in the gestures rotor vary based on the items you selected in the Web Rotor pane of the Web category in VoiceOver Utility.
-By default, they include Links, Headings, Form Controls, Web Spots, Tables, and Landmarks.
+By default, they include Links, Headings, Form Controls, Tables, Landmarks, and Frames.

 In other contexts, the gestures rotor can include settings such as Characters, Words, Window Spots, Content Chooser, and Navigation.